 American Sweet Gum

 Valuable for form, foliage, fall color, easy culture.
 Moderate growth rate.
 Young and middle-aged trees are generally upright, somewhat cone shaped; older ones have a more spreading habit.
 Lobed, maplelike leaves.
-Flowers are inconspicuous; fruits are spiny balls that ornament trees in winter, must be raked up throughout the year.
+Flowers are inconspicuous; fruits are spiny balls that ornament the trees in winter and must be raked up throughout the year.

-Native to the Eastern United States, this grows about 60 ft. tall in gardens, but much taller in the w...
+Native to the Eastern United States, this tree grows to about 60 ft. tall in gardens, but to much tall...